gura-lang/gurax/README.md

 ![SampleGUI](/image/SampleGUI.png)

 `gurax-sample/test` directory contains regression tests for Gurax, which can also be a good reference to learn Gurax programming.
+For instance, `gurax-sample/test/test-Iterator.gura` demonstrates various ways to use iterators in Gurax.

 Build for Windows
 -----------------